siavash9000/netlimy/README.md

-# netlimy
+# netlimy - my own website
-netlimy is a easy to use website self hosting framework.
+netlimy is an easy to use website self hosting framework.
 Setup your self hosted website in less than 10 minutes.
-Including continous deployment.
+Including continuous deployment.

 netlimy offers a very similar feature set  to the great service [netlify](https://www.netlify.com/).
 It is for everyone who loves the